 All metals are good conductors of electricity.
 This is one of the earliest things we learn in Science.
 What we often do not know, is why they are so good at it!
 The answer lies in how metals, and therefore Aluminum, are atomically structured.

 But first, a word on electricity conduction is in order.
 What do we mean by it anyway?
 Electricity is the flow of electrons.
 When we provide a potential difference between two end states, electrons from one state flow to another, and hence create electricity.
 Conductivity is the ease with which these electrons can flow.
 A good conductor will facilitate electron flow, while an insulator would hamper it.

 So simply put, Aluminum conducts electricity because it is a metal.
-Metals have atomic structures surrounded by free roaming electrons, which can flow easily.
-We use metals in a number of places where electricity is to be used, particularly in wiring.
+Metals have atomic structures surrounded by free-roaming electrons, which can flow easily.
+We use metals in a number of places where electricity is to be used, particularly in the wiring.